mhdawson/micro-app-schedule-controller/README.md

 shows the entries configured and one that shows the contents of the log.

-It is intended that the GUI will allow the scheduled entries to be configured but currently its display only:
+It is intended that the GUI will allow the scheduled entries to be configured but currently it is display only:

 ![schedules](https://github.com/mhdawson/micro-app-schedule-controller/blob/master/pictures/schedules.jpg?raw=true)
 ![log](https://github.com/mhdawson/micro-app-schedule-controller/blob/master/pictures/log.jpg?raw=true)